 Toronto to review restrictive office bylaw

 The City of Toronto is also reviewing an existing bylaw requiring office space at infill sites be replaced.
-Figler credits the city’s willingness to review the bylaw, which he called an impediment to conversions.
+Figler credits the city’s willingness to review the bylaw, which he called an impediment to redevelopment.

 That’s why JLL chose to release its report now, he added: with the bylaw under review, JLL’s hard numbers could influence the outcome.